Lillian1070/showcase_sql_5/README.md

 - **Performance Optimization**: For larger datasets, optimize the query by using alternative methods for splitting text, such as preprocessing the text outside of SQL before querying.

+_💬 I’d love to hear your thoughts!
+If you have any suggestions or questions, feel free to connect with me._